Updated 03 December 2020

 If you provide benefits and/or expenses to your employees, remember that these too are subject to tax.
 You therefore need to keep careful track of employee expenses and benefits for tax purposes and inform HMRC, either using form P11D or via your payroll.

-HMRC needs to know this information in order to calculate your employer’s National Insurance (NI) contributions.
+HMRC needs to know this information in order to calculate your employer’s NI contributions.
 Usually you’ll need to pay Class 1A NI contributions on the majority of benefits you give to your employees.
 You may also need to pay tax on employee benefits.

-The form you use to submit your end-of-year declaration of employee expenses and benefits is called P11D.
-You’ll need to submit a P11D form to HMRC for every employee to whom you’ve provided benefits or expenses.
+A P11D form is the form you use to submit your end-of-year declaration of employee expenses and benefits.
+You’ll need to submit a P11D form to HMRC for every employee to whom you’ve provided benefits in kind or expenses.

 If you send HMRC one or more P11D forms, you also need to submit a P11D(b) form.
 This enables them to see how much you’ll pay in Class 1A NI on the benefits and expenses you’ve provided to your employees.